scg012/stack/README.md

 * `POP` - remove the top element of the stack
 * `SWAP` - swap the top two elements of the stack
 * `DUP` - duplicate the top element of the stack

+Fifth also supports arithmetic operators that act upon the bottom of the stack, i.e. in the reverse manner:
+* `rPUSH x` - push x onto the bottom of the stack, where x is a valid integer
+* `rPOP` - remove the bottom element of the stack
+* `rSWAP` - swap the bottom two elements of the stack
+* `rDUP` - duplicate bottom top element of the stack

 Stack is a python program which works as a fifth interpreter.
 Each line of input to the program represents a single fifth command.
 The result of each command is output to the terminal.